After a lifetime of preparation, Charles takes the throne

 As Elizabeth declined, he sometimes stepped in at the last moment.

-On the eve of the state opening of Parliament on May 10, 2022, the queen asked Charles to preside, delegating one of her most important constitutional duties to him -- evidence that a transition was underway.
+On the eve of the state opening of Parliament this year, on May 10, the queen asked Charles to preside, delegating one of her most important constitutional duties to him -- evidence that a transition was underway.

 Camilla said in a 2018 documentary that Charles was comfortable with the prospect of being king.